openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 ## Time-of-check/Time-of-use or "double-fetch" vulnerabilities

 One class of vulnerabilities that custom marshaling code should protect against is referred to as time-of-check/time-of-use, or TOCTOU.
 Another name for this problem is "double-fetch".
 The problem arises when memory is shared across privilege boundaries.
-As code validates input, it's critical that data is not fetched twice (or, strictly, more than once), allowing a malicious untrusted called to change the data between the time-of-check and the time-of-use.
+As code validates input, it's critical that data is not fetched twice (or, strictly, more than once), allowing a malicious untrusted caller to change the data between the time-of-check and the time-of-use.
 Let's examine our function:

 ```c++
 // WARNING: Portions of this code are intentionally flawed to demonstrate common pitfalls.